rubienr/pwm-fan-controller/readme.md

   - detailed by serial
 - configuration at runtime:
   - serial console, see 'h' for help
+  - power curve, alert thresholds, sensor address, logging

 ## Roadmap (not implemented yet)
 - store/load configuration to/from flash
-- modify sensor address at runtime
 - OTA firmware update